pfinal-nc/pfinal-nc.github.io/docs/golang/Go-Error-Handling-Best-Practices-2025-Complete-Guide.md

   - go 微服务 错误处理
 ---

-# Go (Golang) Error Handling Best Practices 2025: Complete Guide
+# Go Error Handling Best Practices 2025: Complete Guide with Examples

+**Searching for Go error handling best practices 2025?** This is the definitive guide.

 Error handling is one of the most important parts of Go programming – and also one of the easiest to get wrong.
 In 2025, with Go 1.21+ and an increasingly mature ecosystem, we finally have a set of battle‑tested patterns for building production‑grade error handling in Go services.

-In this guide you’ll learn:
+**What You'll Learn:**

 - ✅ Modern Go error handling patterns (beyond just `if err != nil`)
 - ✅ When to use sentinel errors vs wrapped errors vs custom types
 - ✅ How to design error stacks that are debuggable in production
 - ✅ How to connect errors with logging, metrics, and tracing
 - ✅ Common anti‑patterns that still appear in real projects
+- ✅ **Real code examples** from production Go microservices

+**Quick Links:**
+- 🔒 **[Go Security Best Practices](/golang/10-Golang-Security-Gotchas-And-the-Fixes-That-Actually-Work-en)** — Error handling + security go hand-in-hand
+- 📊 **[Go Observability Guide](/golang/From-Trace-to-Insight-A-Closed-Loop-Observability-Practice-for-Go-Projects)** — Connect errors with traces and metrics
+- 🏗️ **[Go Web Frameworks 2025](/golang/Best-Go-Web-Frameworks-2025-Comprehensive-Developers-Guide)** — See error handling in framework context

 Before diving in, if you haven't yet hardened your overall security posture, you should also read **[10 Golang Security Gotchas — And the Fixes That Actually Work](/golang/10-Golang-Security-Gotchas-And-the-Fixes-That-Actually-Work-en)** –